 Eating a healthy and balanced diet can sometimes seem like a costly expense – particularly if you have to grab food on-the-go.

-A study from Cambridge University stated that healthy food costs three times as much as unhealthy foods.
-The study found that 1,000 calories made up from healthy items, such as salmon, yoghurts and tomatoes, cost an average of £7.49; whereas the same calorie intake from less healthy items, such as pizza, beef burgers, and doughnuts, could be purchased for an average of £2.50.
+Cambridge University reported that healthy foods can cost three times as much as unhealthy foods.
+The study found that 1,000 calories made up from healthy items, such as salmon, yoghurts and tomatoes, cost an average of £7.49; whereas the same calorie intake from fewer healthy items, such as pizza, beef burgers, and donuts, could be purchased for an average of £2.50.

-We’ve price checked these foods across the ‘big 4’ UK supermarkets, stating the protein content and cost by weight – so you can see exactly how much protein you’re getting for your pennies!
+There are plenty of top-notch, protein-rich foods that won’t strain your wallet.
+We understand that finding these cost-effective, high-quality sources might seem like a hassle, so we’ve done the work for you!
+We’ve price checked these foods across UK supermarkets, stating the protein content and cost by weight – so you can see exactly how much protein you’re getting for your pennies!